tier4/AutowareArchitectureProposal.iv/planning/scenario_planning/lane_driving/behavior_planning/behavior_velocity_planner/crosswalk-design.md

 #### Scene Walkway

-- There is a pedestrian or a cyclist in deceleration area
+- There is a walkway in the middle of ego path.

 #### Module Parameters